-People who drive for work, here is a breakdown of the two options you can take when deducting expenses:
+For people who drive for work, here is a breakdown of the two options you can take when deducting expenses:

 2) The standard mileage method: deducting a standard amount for every business mile driven.
 The standard mileage rate for the first half of 2022 was 58.5 cents per mile.
 From 7/1 through 12/31/2022, the business mileage rate was then 62.5 cents per mile.
 For 2023, the standard mileage rate is 65.5 cents per mile.

 If you deduct both your mileage and your gas and maintenance expenses, you’d be double-deducting the same expense (since the mileage rate includes the cost of gas and maintenance already)—which the IRS really doesn't like!

 Not sure which method is best for you?
 No problem.
 The mileage deduction typically gives the highest deduction, especially if you drive a lot for work.

 - There are a few exceptions, such as if you're driving a really gas-inefficient vehicle or if you had to do a ton of repair work on the car.
 To read more about the distinction click here.

 That being said, you might as well track both your mileage and your actual car expenses.
 Then you can determine at the end of the year which expense method is best for you!